 We value technology in the classroom, and every classroom has an interactive whiteboard which Class Teachers use to make learning visual and exciting.
 We have many other resources in school to develop children's computing and digital literacy skills.
 Currently, we utilise:

-- two mobile suites of laptops - 60 in total - each with touchscreen capability;
+- three mobile suites of laptops - 90 in total - each with touchscreen capability;

 - two iPads available for staff and children to use in EYFS classes;